Social Networks and Digital Lives

 Lectures & Tutorials/ Contact hours:

-1-hour lecture and 1-hour tutorial per student per week.
+One lecture and one tutorial per week.

-Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 22 hrs; Self-study: 284 hrs.
+Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 22 hrs; Self-study: 284 hrs.
 Total: 350 hours.

 Recommended texts/ Key Reading: